Why is managed broadband a cost-effective addition to your service offering?

 It’s a question we hear a lot in the rental sector: should letting agents provide broadband and Wi-Fi for their properties?
 We’ve seen threads on the subject appearing on landlord forums, spoken to letting agents who aren’t sure it’s the most economical decision for the properties they manage.
-There still seems to be a great deal of uncertainty around the answer to the question: is inclusive internet worth it?
+There still seems to be a great deal of uncertainty around the answer to the question: is inclusive, managed broadband cost-effective?

-At Landlord Broadband, we come firmly down on the side of ‘yes’.
+At Landlord Broadband, we firmly believe that the answer is “Yes”.
 There’s a wealth of evidence, both anecdotal and proven in surveys, to demonstrate just how cost-effective a managed broadband service can be.
 Here are just five reasons why opting for a fully managed internet service is an excellent commercial decision for letting agents and landlords…

 Improved conversion rates

 There’s an increasing amount of evidence to suggest that inclusive internet for rented properties is a major draw for tenants.
-A 2016 report by student accommodation provider accommodationforstudents.com revealed that, for 84% of students, a fast internet connection is a top consideration when choosing accommodation.
+According to Knight Frank’s 2021 Student Accommodation Report, stronger Wi-Fi was the top consideration for paying a premium price for their accommodation.
 Other research shows that 96% of young UK professionals are frustrated by a lack of immediate Wi-Fi access when they move into a new property.
 75% reported that they would be more inclined to rent a property that had pre-installed internet access.

 Add to this the fact that it’s a standard feature in any purpose-built student or serviced accommodation.
 Furthermore, the benefits of providing an inclusive internet service become self-evident.
-Viewing numbers and chances of conversion will increase.
+Viewing numbers and chances of conversion will rise and the increase in ROI will make the investment immediately cost-effective .
 Your properties become more desirable to prospective tenants and guests.
 They simply arrive, enter a password and connect to a secure, private Wi-Fi network.

 Time is money